-For human rights purposes, age is not a merely a numerical designation, but a social construct based on custom, practice and the perception of the role a person plays in his or her community.
+For human rights purposes, age is not merely a numerical designation, but a social construct based on custom, practice and the perception of the role a person plays in his or her community.
 The specific vulnerabilities of older persons can be the result of physical and mental conditions, but can also result from the obstacles encountered due to societal perception and the interaction of an individual with his or her environment.

-Population ageing constitutes one of the most significant demographic transformations of the twenty-first century.
+Population ageing constitutes one of the most significant demographic transformations of the 21st century.
 For the first time in history, humankind will reach a point at which there are fewer children than older persons in the world.